readthedocs/blog/report-june-2015.rst

 ----------

-Once work is wrapped up on version detection cleanup, we hope to start addressing bugginess with Github/Bitbucket integration and user experience issues around deleting unwanted content from Read the Docs.
+Once work is wrapped up on version detection cleanup, we hope to start improving our Github/Bitbucket integration and user experience issues around deleting old projects and versions from Read the Docs.

 We will also be testing internal analytics in the coming months.
 Our stance is that user data, for both our users and for readers of hosted documentation, should not be handed over to third party services like Google Analytics.
-We hope to replace external analytics with an internally hosted service, so that your data can remain private.
+We hope to replace external analytics with an internally hosted service, so that your data remains with us.

 Feel free to raise any questions you have about any of these changes on our `issue tracker`_, or on our Freenode IRC channel, #readthedocs.